Add a Tournament Register Coaching & Playing Running Tournaments Help - FAQ Who Is List of Clubs

 • Prepare a brochure and distribute through a direct mail organization - I recommend Australia Post.

 • The brochure needs to be properly designed (we used Elance).
-If your club offers non bowling services to the local area quality advertising for these services delivered to every letterbox in your area will be worth far more than the total cost of the brochure and distribution.
-Find a sample brochure here
+If your club offers non bowling services to the local area (ie meals, gaming, venue hire), quality advertising for these services delivered to every letterbox in your area will be worth far more than the total cost of the brochure and distribution.

 • Receive applications, prepare participant packs including booklets on the game